intitni/NonScrollView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+In the example project, you may tap on even rows to add more cells, and odd rows to decrease.

 ## Installation

 NonScrollView is available through [CocoaPods](http://cocoapods.org).
 To install